soroel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-change group owner for a file
+change owner and group owner for all fles in the directories